 Honing your skills as a writer is of course essential for blogging.
 However, when it comes to our marketing websites, doesn’t the product speak for itself?
 Isn’t copywriting just fussing over the details?
-Why spend all that time and energy to eek out a tiny percentage increase in signups?
+Why spend all that time and energy to eke out a tiny percentage increase in signups?

 Copywriting matters…a lot

 In researching this article, I’ve stumbled across some pretty compelling case studies that show how a simple tweak in copy can make a very significant difference in the number of conversions.
-Another interesting finding is that there are some common patterns that can be followed, yet other changes might increase signups for one company while lowering signups for another.
+Another interesting finding is that some common patterns can be followed, yet other changes might increase signups for one company while lowering signups for another.
 The only way to know for sure is to test, test, test.

 Tools for testing include: